bingb0t5/im-in/README.md

 - feedback supports `bug`, `feature`, and `feedback` types, plus optional screenshot upload
 - submissions run a lightweight abuse filter first, then create a sanitized Trello card in the configured intake list
 - Codex prompt generation is intentionally separate and only runs when a Trello card is moved to the configured prompt-trigger list
+- the recommended production setup is a Trello board webhook pointed at `trello-prompt-sync`
+- a manual admin fallback still exists via `{"syncFromTriggerList": true}` when webhook setup is unavailable

 ## Database / RPC Expectations